Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Technical Details for the Adam Flow

 where the operations are understood coordinate-wise, and that the logarithmic scale drift is defined by

 for each coordinate $i$, whenever $g_{i}(t)\neq 0$.
 We write $\bm{\delta}(t) = (\delta_{1}(t),\dots,\delta_{d}(t))$.

-To streamline the proof of Proposition~\ref{prop:m-v-delta}, it is convenient to isolate a basic tracking fact for the scalar linear ODE $\tau x'=-x+y(t)$: the state $x(t)$ follows the signal $y(t)$ with a characteristic lag of order $\tau$, and the resulting error is controlled by how rapidly $y(t)$ varies.
+To streamline the proof of Proposition~\ref{prop:m-v-delta}, it is convenient to isolate an exact decomposition for the scalar linear ODE $\tau x'=-x+y(t)$.
+The decomposition separates the filtered state into an instantaneous tracking term, a first-order lag term, a transition term depending on the initial state, and a curvature term depending on $y''$.